xbokmd/plastilinn/docs/xBoK/keys/Competitor_Analysis.md

-## segment Name - Competition - Competitor Analysis
+## segments - Competition - Competitor Analysis
 #rating: 40
 - Understanding competitors and their offerings is crucial.
 This knowledge can help in differentiating the product and finding a unique selling proposition.
 - **💭 Questions**